pytorch/rfcs/RFC-0020-Lightweight-Dispatch.md

 # Motivation
 * **Performance**
-  * For recent use cases of Edge interpreter, we need to satisfy more and more strict initialization latency requirements, where analysis shows op registration contributes to a large portion of it.
+  * For recent use cases of mobile interpreter, we need to satisfy more and more strict initialization latency requirements, where analysis shows op registration contributes to a large portion of it.
   * With existing meta-programming based unboxing logic shared between mobile and server, it’s relatively inflexible to introduce optimizations.
   * Also with static dispatch, we don’t have to register all of the ops into the JIT op registry, which saves runtime memory usage and further reduces static initialization time.
   * It is possible to avoid dispatching at runtime.
 * **Modularity and binary size**
   * Currently the mobile runtime consists of both JIT op registry and c10 dispatcher.
-This project will make it possible to not depend on the c10 dispatcher, delivering a cleaner runtime library.
+This project will make it possible to not depend on the c10 dispatcher (opt-in), delivering a cleaner runtime library.
   * This project creates an opportunity to reduce binary size by getting rid of the dispatcher and enables further size optimization on unboxing wrappers.
 * **Ability to incorporate custom implementation of ATen ops**
-  * For some of the edge use cases, we need to support custom implementations of ATen ops.
+  * For some of the mobile use cases, we need to support custom implementations of ATen ops.
 With an extra op registration path such as codegen unboxing it is easier to hookup ops with custom native functions.

 # Overview
 ![codegen drawio](https://user-images.githubusercontent.com/8188269/154173938-baad9ee6-0e3c-40bb-a9d6-649137e3f3f9.png)

-Currently the lite interpreter (or Edge runtime) registers all ATen ops into the dispatcher and some other ops into the JIT op registry.
-At model inference time the interpreter will look for the operator name in the JIT op registry first, if not found then it will look into the dispatcher.
-This proposal **adds a build flavor that moves these ATen ops from dispatcher to JIT op registry** so that it’s easier to optimize (e.g., avoid schema parsing) and can also reduce dependencies.
+Currently the mobile interpreter registers all ATen ops into the dispatcher and some other ops into the JIT op registry.
+At model inference time, the interpreter will look for the operator name in the JIT op registry first, if not found then it will look into the dispatcher.
+This proposal **adds a build flavor that moves these ATen ops from dispatcher to JIT op registry** so that it’s easier to optimize (e.g. avoid schema parsing) and reduce dependencies.

 The interpreter is looking for a boxed function but our native implementation is unboxed.
 We need “glue code” to hook up these two.
 This proposal **extends the capabilities of codegen to generate the unboxing wrappers for operators**, as well as the code to register them into the JIT op registry.
 The interpreter will call generated unboxing wrappers, inside these wrappers we pop out values from the stack, and delegate to the unboxed API.

 To avoid hitting the dispatcher from the unboxed API, we will choose static dispatch so that we hit native functions from the unboxed API directly.
 To make sure we have feature parity as the default build, this proposal **adds support for multiple backends in static dispatch**.

-In addition to that, this proposal also supports features critical to Edge, such as **tracing based selective build** and **runtime modularization** work.
+In addition to that, this proposal also supports features critical to mobile use cases, such as **tracing based selective build** and **runtime modularization** work.

 # Step by step walkthrough

 How will our new codegen unboxing wrapper fit into the picture of op registration and dispatching?
 For these use cases, we only need per-op codegen unboxing (red box on the left) as well as static dispatch.
 This way we can avoid all dependencies on c10::Dispatcher.

-We are going to break the project down into three parts, for **step 1 we are going to implement the codegen logic** and generate code based on [native_functions.yaml](https://fburl.com/code/2wkgwyoq), then we are going to verify the flow that we are able to find jit op in the registry and eventually call codegen unboxing wrapper (the red flow on the left). **Step 2 will focus on how to make sure we have feature parity** with the original op registration and dispatch system, with tasks like supporting multiple backends in static dispatch, supporting custom ops as well as custom kernels for ATen ops.For **step 3 we are going to integrate with some target hardware platforms**.
+We are going to break the project down into three parts, for **step 1 we are going to implement the codegen logic** and generate code based on [native_functions.yaml](https://fburl.com/code/2wkgwyoq), then we are going to verify the flow that we are able to find jit op in the registry and eventually call codegen unboxing wrapper (the red flow on the left). **Step 2 will focus on how to make sure we have feature parity** with the original op registration and dispatch system, with tasks like supporting multiple backends in static dispatch, supporting custom ops as well as custom kernels for ATen ops.
+For **step 3 we are going to integrate with some target hardware platforms** to validate latency and binary size improvements.
 These are the problems we need to address in step 3 including: avoiding schema parsing at library init time, supporting tracing based selective build.
-The goal of step 3 is to make sure per-op codegen unboxing works for our target hardware platforms and is ready to ship to production.
+The goal of step 3 is to make sure per-op codegen unboxing works for our target hardware platforms and is ready to ship to production use cases.

 ### Step 1